-Dr. Daniel Lafleur, Postgrad Site Director
+Dr. Ashley Miller, Postgrad Site Director

 BC Mental Health & Addiction Services, an agency of the Provincial Health Services Authority, provides a diverse range of mental health services to people across BC.
 At BC Children’s and Women’s Health Centre, we provide specialized tertiary mental health treatment services for women, children, and families.